ShivrajRath/FireTV-doordarshan-old/Readme.md

 ### [To-Do] Add these features

 *.
+Save the last viewed episode
-Save the last viewed position
+*.
+Save the episode last viewed time
 *.
 Get error log
 *.
 Get people to login to there youtube account
 *.
 Cache the youtube playlist response for faster result